Ike Quartey

-Isufu "Ike" Quartey (born 27 November 1969) is a Ghanaian former professional boxer who competed from 1988 to 2006.
-He held the WBA welterweight title from 1994 to 1998, and challenged once for IBF junior-middleweight title in 2000.
+Isufu "Ike" Quartey (November 27, 1969) is a Ghanaian former professional boxer who competed from 1988 to 2006.
+He held the World Boxing Association (WBA) welterweight title from 1994 to 1998, and challenged once for International Boxing Federation (IBF) junior-middleweight title in 2000.

 Early years and amateur career

 Quartey is a member of Accra's Ga tribe.
 He is the youngest of 27 children.
 His father reportedly had five wives.
 His older brother Isaac Quartey won a silver medal in the 1960 Olympics.
 He was born in Bukom where fighting was a hobby.
 He fought on the streets and trained in the same gym as Azumah Nelson.

 Quartey had an amateur record of 50–4, and represented Ghana as a Light Welterweight at 1988 Seoul Olympic Games.

 Professional career

 Quartey turned professional in 1988, a day short of his nineteenth birthday.
 He started his boxing career under the guidance of Yoofi Boham, without doubt the most successful manager in Ghana, and also father-in-law of former World boxing champion Azumah Nelson.

 Boham got Quartey recognized as a boxer on the international scene.
 Boham managed Quartey alongside Alfred "The Cobra" Kotey and gave them the names Bazooka and Cobra.
 Quartey and Kotey were so close that many thought they were brothers.

 Quartey began his professional career with a 2nd-round knockout of Mama Mohamed.
 Most of Quartey's early fights were staged in Ghana, before he relocated to France.